 As far as my personal beliefs go, Ubuntu and Pop!_OS actually align more closely to them than Fedora does.
 If Nvidia’s proprietary driver is well-designed and significantly better than the FOSS alternative, I’ll use it.
 Would I prefer the open source alternative, if it was nearly as performant and consistent?
 Sure, but that is not always the case.

 May folks reading this may feel strongly about FOSS, and I highly respect that.
 Fortunately, Fedora does as well.
 “Do you care about sustainable progress in software freedom and innovation?”
 This distribution does not ship with non-proprietary software.

 Note: I’m unsure if there is an edge case, but AFAIK, it’s FOSS-friendly for legal and idealistic reasons.

 Personally, I use RPMFusion and install packages, like multimedia codecs, to get the “best” (subjective-ish) software I can.
 While the Fedora project holds FOSS as fundamental value, their documentation helps users interested in RPMFusion.
 This process is entirely optional too.

 I’m just happy that I can enjoy a Fedora release alongside 100% FOSS-driven users.

 I cannot cover everything, nor will I try to compare and contrast my experiences using Fedora to using other distributions.
 Trying to draw lines between your motivations and the software you use is… actually more difficult than you would think.

 “I dunno.
-My professor though it was dope.”
+My professor thought it was dope.”

-Maybe, I’ll do a post on Ubuntu, Debian, Pop!_OS, Arch, WSL2, etc. in the future.
+Maybe, I’ll do a post on other distributions in the future.
 It depends on how much time my significant other and I play Animal Crossing together.